The Rise Of Dye Sublimation In Fashion Printing & custom apparel

 Nowadays with the huge jump in quality of digital camera technology the reverse is true, with a minority of directors still using film but more because they are after the grainer, softer, lower definition look of film.

 The same transformation is underway in the polyester textile/fashion industry with the emergence of digital imaging on fabric using dye sublimation.
-Polyester has been reborn.
+Polyester has been reborn and custom apparel printing emerged.

-Initially dye sublimation was little more than an improvement on the use of transfers to add a design to a shirt.
+Initially dye sublimation was little more than an improvement on the use of transfers to add a design to custom apparel.
 The process involved a hot press, but instead of gluing on a transfer, dye was embedded into the shirt.
 The result was color fast, bright and did not crack or flake like transfers, but the method was not suitable for creating entire rolls of fabric.

 The introduction of the continuous flow dye sublimation printers capable of printing on rolls of fabric saw dye sublimation printing reach another level.
 Now it was possible to affordably and quickly create high definition, 100% lasting color, virtually wrinkle free fabrics in many weights and textures.